Garbot/Garbot.github-io/_posts/draft-building-a-twitter-api-app-in-node.md

 sudo -E nodejs app.js
 ```

 Note that this is not secure - if your site is compromised, the attacker wil have root access to your EC2 instance.
-[There are ways to mitigate this, however.](http://syskall.com/dont-run-node-dot-js-as-root/)  You should consider lowering privileges using process.setuid() once your app is running.
+I'm not too worried about this in this instance.
+If you are interested, however, [there are ways to mitigate this.](http://syskall.com/dont-run-node-dot-js-as-root/)  You should consider lowering privileges using process.setuid() once your app is running.

 ### Building the front end
 Since we're already using AWS EC2 to host our app, let's use another AWS service to host the front end - S3 (Simple Storage Service).
 S3 is great for hosting simple websites like the one we're building.